 For those of you who haven't read the document, I'll summarize: psychics start with a modified version of the Things Man Was Not Meant to Know damaged veteran package, only instead of Unnatural, they learn two rituals.
 They can activate them at will, but are particularly vulnerable to psychic intrusions and other phenomena.
 I really like these rules because they differentiate psychic powers from 'ordinary' spells in an interesting way.
 Activation rolls don't really make sense for something this innate, and it also reinforces their role as a character.
 Plus it makes players more likely to use them.
 They even manage to incorporate the throwaway line in the Handler's Guide about how psychics often have high INT scores by using INT as the range of the Talents' powers.

 But you're probably here for stuff about Presence.
 Suffice to say, I don't really like the rules for psychic powers.
 I know the unnatural is supposed to be horrific and mind-bending, but this seems a bit over the top.
 The fun of the sanity death spiral is getting to watch things tumble out of control.
-But the SAN losses are so high and the powers are so costly that the Agents are liable to die or go insane before anything fun or interesting happens.
+But the SAN losses in this scenario are so high and the powers so costly that the Agents are liable to die or go insane before anything fun or interesting happens.
 The pacing is all off.
 They're also weak, most of them requiring an unbroken line of sight, which feels too reminiscent of D&D spell limitations.

 Apportation